Amazon's path to TV success takes cues from old school Hollywood

 Amazon Studios, born as a rebel, promised to use its data-mining skills to birth mini-screen blockbusters, eschewing the longheld practices of Hollywood creative types.

 But its shows struggled to find an audience early on.
-Few consumers knew the largest U.S. online retailer, best known for low prices and fast shipping, was in the TV business unlike Netflix, which promoted its shows like "House of Cards" heavily.
+Few consumers knew the largest U.S. online retailer, best known for low prices and fast shipping, was in the TV business unlike Netflix (NFLX.O), which promoted its shows like "House of Cards" heavily.

 Since then, Amazon's marketing budget for original shows has expanded.
 In the fourth quarter, Amazon began promoting two of its original shows - "Transparent" and "Mozart in the Jungle" - with television ads and billboards, the more traditional marketing tools that it previously skipped.